JoshyBoi222/java-frameworks/README.md

 ## D287 – JAVA FRAMEWORKS

 C.  Customize the HTML user interface for your customer’s application.
 The user interface should include the shop name, the product names, and the names of the parts.
-Note: Do not remove any elements that were included in the screen.
-You may add any additional elements you would like or any images, colors, and styles, although it is not required.

 Changed Shop Title and Heading
 File: mainscreen.html